libfuse/pyfuse3/rst/data.rst

  Data Structures
 =================

-.. currentmodule:: llfuse
+.. currentmodule:: pyfuse3

 .. py:data:: ENOATTR

-   This errorcode is unfortunately missing in the `errno` module, so it is provided by Python-LLFUSE instead.
+   This errorcode is unfortunately missing in the `errno` module, so it is provided by pyfuse3 instead.

 .. py:data:: ROOT_INODE